 So what does that look like?
 If we consider the hardest road conditions to drive on, they're urban situations.
 Parked cars, pedestrians, turning across traffic, stop signs and lights, merging onto roundabouts, single lane roads where you need to yield for oncoming traffic.
 The list goes on.
 These are not trivial issues and the penalty for getting it wrong can be very high.

 But there is a class of road where many of these are not present, and they're also roads where drivers spend several hours in boredom.
 Freeways, Motorways, Autobahns, The main trunk roads across countries.
-Autopilot is already incredibly close to addressing these roads in their entirety, Tesla should divert ALL resources into completing the job and getting approval for level 4 autonomy on such road types.
+Autopilot is already incredibly close to addressing these roads in their entirety, Tesla could divert ALL resources into completing the job and getting approval for level 3 or even level 4 autonomy on such road types.
 To do so they need to resolve the following challenges, which they need to solve regardless of approach, we are just changing the priority:

-If they crack this scenario such that a driver can drive the first mile or 2 to the interstate and then settle back and work on their laptop for 2 hours while the car drives, and then takes back control, it would be the first truly autonomous, publicly accessible feature.
-Tesla can then extend their footprint from this base.
+If they crack this scenario such that a driver can drive the first mile or 2 to the interstate and then settle back and work on their laptop for 2 hours while the car drives, and then takes back control, it would be the first truly autonomous, publicly accessible feature offering "mind off" driving.
+Tesla can then extend their footprint from this base to other road types.

 This is less about feature complete of all features, but execution poor, its about feature perfected for the subset of features required for a specific road type.
 Get one road type cracked and the rest will eventually follow.
 There is a related benefit to this approach too.
 The human behaviour aspects of driver aids such as the current implementation of autopilot means it is increasingly abused by drivers.
 Liberties can be taken, and the driver often gets away with them, and the better the system becomes the less prepared many drivers will be to intervene when the need arises.
 To move to a lower standard of AP on inappropriate roads, and a higher standard on selected roads, together with the development of better understanding and assessment of the driver’s ability to resume control will lead to a reduction in the number of accidents from driver abuse.